vp89/vp89.github.io/_posts/2021-09-08-full-stack-sum-types-with-typescript-rust-and-postgres.md

 ### TypeScript

-TypeScript has [discriminated unions](https://basarat.gitbook.io/typescript/type-system/discriminated-unions) which is just another word for sum types.
-TypeScript's story around working with sum types is not as nice as Rust's, in my opinion.
-As you'll see below, we need to employ a few tricks to get exhaustive pattern matching enforced by the compiler, but it *is* possible without requiring a ton of effort:
+TypeScript has untagged [union types](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html) which are similar to Rust sum types but require a little more work to deal with variants exhaustively across a codebase.
+Another term for sum types is `tagged unions` and that should make it clear how they are different to what TypeScript provides.
+In TypeScript, you can't simply pattern match or *branch* on the type of a variant because the type does not includes any information about what it is (ie. a tag).

+In the following example we'll show how can emulate strictly checked sum types without requiring a ton of effort, using string literals and a technique called narrowing:

 ```
 type ContentEntry = {